-- To avoid everyone looking too matchy-matchy, perhaps choose two or three complimentary colors to form the basis of everyone’s outfits.
+- To avoid everyone looking too matchy-matchy, choose two or three complimentary colors to form the basis of everyone’s outfits.
 Not sure how to identify complimentary colors?
 Visit www.design-seeds.com for inspiration.
-Use the Design Seeds palette search to choose any color and you’ll find a host of complimentary color samples to help build out your family’s outfits.

 - Alternatively, you could select a “theme color”, and choose key pieces for everyone in various shades of your theme color.
-The theme color might be inspired by the season (e.g. orange or browns during Fall) an event (e.g. reds or greens for Christmas) or just your personal preference.
+The theme color might be inspired by the season (e.g. orange or browns during Fall) an event (e.g. reds or greens for Christmas).

-- Once you have the complimentary key pieces worked out, you can then safely add some neutral tones (e.g. whites, blacks, greys, tans or browns) as necessary.
+- Once you have the complimentary key pieces worked out, you can add neutral tones (e.g. whites, blacks, greys, tans or browns) as necessary.

 - Bonus Tip: Still not sure what colors to wear.
 Think about where your photos will be displayed in your home and choose clothing colors that will compliment the dominant color or accent colors in that room.

 If you’re laid-back, easy going family and you spend much of your time outdoors, consider outfits that reflect those qualities, to avoid everyone looking uncomfortable in unfamiliar, stuffy outfits.

 However, if your family life is more formal or conservative, you might choose to dress more formally to reflect your family’s unique sense of style.

 Avoid mixing casual and formal outfits in the same family photos.
 Instead, talk with your photographer about allowing for an outfit change during your shoot if you want to include both styles.